5 Fascinating Infosec Jobs that Help Combat Cybercrime

 So what are you waiting for?
 All that is standing in between you and these in-demand infosec jobs is the education and training.
 If you’re looking for more validation of the value of a formal education in this field, head over to this article: Is a Cyber Security Degree Worth it?

-*Job descriptions and salary info came from the 2015 Robert Half Technology Salary Guide.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+*Job descriptions came from the 2015 Robert Half Technology Salary Guide.
+Data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.